Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper (2026)

 DAO LLC (Wyoming / Marshall Islands)LLC-based on-chain-governance wrapper

-The Cayman foundation is one widely used option, not a default; the choice is fact-specific — see the wrapper comparison.
+The Cayman foundation is one widely used option, not a default, and the choice is fact-specific; see the wrapper comparison.

 Practical guidance

-1. Use it for the no-shareholder fit — ownerless protocol + legal personality.
+1. Use it for the no-shareholder fit: an ownerless protocol with legal personality.

 2. Treat the liability shield as counsel-scoped, not an absolute guarantee.

-3. Never assume tax-free — address substance, CFC, and founders' home tax.
+3. Never assume tax-free; address substance, CFC rules and the founders' home tax.

-5. Compare against Swiss/DAO-LLC wrappers on cost, substance, governance.
+5. Compare against Swiss and DAO-LLC wrappers on cost, substance and governance.

-6. Confirm with Cayman + home counsel and a tax adviser — fact-specific; not legal/tax advice.
+6. Confirm with Cayman and home-jurisdiction counsel and a tax adviser.
+This is fact-specific and not legal or tax advice.

-Wag3s HR maintains the structured, auditable record around a foundation structure — entities, contributor data, cap-table and instrument terms — feeding accounting and reporting, while the legal, liability, tax and CARF-reporting characterisation stays counsel-confirmed.
+Wag3s HR maintains the structured, auditable record around a foundation structure: the entities, contributor data, cap-table and instrument terms that feed accounting and reporting.
+The legal, liability, tax and CARF-reporting characterisation stays confirmed by counsel; Wag3s keeps the underlying record and audit trail rather than making those calls.
 See the HR product page.

 Further reading